Herbie Hancock

 Early life

 By the time I actually heard the Hi-Lo's, I started picking that stuff out; my ear was happening.
 I could hear stuff and that's when I really learned some much farther-out voicings – like the harmonies I used on Speak Like a Child – just being able to do that.
 I really got that from Clare Fischer's arrangements for the Hi-Lo's.
-Clare Fischer was a major influence on my harmonic concept ... he and Bill Evans, and Ravel and Gil Evans, finally.
+Clare Fischer was a major influence on my harmonic concept... he and Bill Evans, and Ravel and Gil Evans, finally.
 You know, that's where it came from.[11]

 In 1960, Hancock heard Chris Anderson play just once and begged him to accept him as a student.[12]
 Hancock often mentions Anderson as his harmonic guru.[13]

-Hancock graduated from Grinnell College in 1960[14] with degrees in electrical engineering and music.
+Hancock graduated from Grinnell College in Grinnell, Iowa in 1960[14] with degrees in electrical engineering and music.
 Hancock then moved to Chicago,[14] and began working with Donald Byrd and Coleman Hawkins.
 During this time he also took courses at Roosevelt University.[15]
 Grinnell also awarded him an honorary Doctor of Fine Arts degree in 1972.[10][16]
 Byrd was attending the Manhattan School of Music in New York at the time and suggested that Hancock study composition with Vittorio Giannini (which he did for a short time in 1960).
 The pianist quickly earned a reputation, and played subsequent sessions with Oliver Nelson and Phil Woods.
+Hancock recorded his first solo album, Takin' Off, for Blue Note Records in 1962.
+"Watermelon Man" (from Takin' Off) was to provide Mongo Santamaría with a hit single, but more importantly for Hancock, Takin' Off caught the attention of Miles Davis, who was at that time assembling a new band.
+Hancock was introduced to Davis by the young drummer Tony Williams, a member of the new band.

 Career